 For each question, use the specific criteria to award a maximum of 2 credits.
 Unless otherwise specified, mathematically correct alternative solutions should be awarded appropriate credit.

-- (25) [2] Correct is stated and a correct justification is given. - [1] Appropriate work is shown, but one computational error is made.
+(25) [2] A correct graph is drawn, and a correct explanation is written.

+[1] Appropriate work is shown, but one computational or graphing error is made.